collective/collective.playlist/README.rst

 Documentation
 =============

+The Add-On uses JPlayer [#f1]_.

 Initial playlist
 ----------------

 An initial playlist with tracks is created at /playlist.

-The Add-On uses JPlayer_.

 Sticky Footer
 -------------

-The site is navigable while the player continues to play thanks to pjax_.
+The site is navigable while the player continues to play thanks to pjax [#f2]_.
 Pjax works with browsers that support the history.pushState() API.
-When the API isn't supported, Pjax goes into fallback mode (and it just does nothing). `Browser Support`_
+When the API isn't supported, Pjax goes into fallback mode (and it just does nothing).
+See Browser Support [#f3]_.

 The sticky footer is shown if and only if a published playlist exists.
 For a qualified user it's shown anyway.